2023–24 European windstorm season: Storm Ingunn (Margrit)

 This storm was named Ingunn on 30 January by the Norwegian Meteorological Institute and Margrit by the Free University of Berlin.

 In Norway, a red warning of extremely strong gusts of wind was issued for parts of Nordfjord, Møre and Romsdal, Trøndelag and Helgeland.
 Wind gusts of 70-110 mph were anticipated from the afternoon of 31 January until the morning of 1 February.
 The strongest gusts were expected in the outer regions from Stad to Helgeland.

 During the night to 1 February, the wind direction shifted west, possibly reaching hurricane strength in North Trøndelag and South Helgeland.
 Throughout 1 February, the wind became north-westerly, gradually diminishing, starting in the south.
 There was uncertainty about the low-pressure track on 1 February, with the potential for extremely strong wind gusts in Nordland, along with strong gusts in Troms and Finnmark later in the day.
 Coastal wind gusts of 90-110 mph and local interior gusts of 70-80 mph were expected.
 Parts of eastern Norway and western Norway might have experienced strong gusts at the yellow danger level on 31 January and 1 February.
 Northern Norway might have seen a transition to snow showers, with a possibility of 20–50 cm of snow in Nordland on 1 February, accompanied by strong winds.

 Due to coincident tides, low pressure, and strong winds, high water levels were expected in Nordland overnight to 1 February, potentially leading to very high water levels in the Vestfjorden.
 Coastal damage might have occurred due to high water levels and waves.
 The Norwegian Water Resources and Energy Directorate issued its highest avalanche warnings over the southern and central parts of the country.

 The storm was described as the strongest to hit Norway in more than three decades, with floods and power outages reported across the country.
 The center of Bodø was sealed off by police, citing "a danger to life and health".
 In Trøndelag, police received between 40 and 50 calls from affected residents.
-A bus with 14 passengers was blown off a road by strong winds near Lærdal, without causing injury.
+A bus with 14 passengers was blown off a road by strong winds in Lærdal, without causing injury.
 About 200 passengers were stranded overnight in Tromsø Airport.

 In the United Kingdom a yellow wind warning was in force for Scotland, Northern England and Northern Ireland, where gusts of 70-80 and possibly 85 mph were expected in exposed northern locations.

 In Sweden an orange wind warning was in force for the low terrain in the mountain chain in Västerbotten County and northernmost Jämtland County.
 The Swedish Meteorological and Hydrological Institute warned that the weather on 1 February would be windy, with very strong gusts to locally stormy gusts.
 This could have, among other things, led to limited access on roads due to fallen trees.

 In the Faroe Islands a gust of 249 km/h was recorded at a Landsverk weather station, making this the strongest wind gust from a European windstorm in 2024.